twilio-professional-services/flex-project-template/docs/docs/setup-guides/00_deploy-to-hosted-flex.md

 7. Run the workflow.
    - this will deploy the assets to your environment with the default features enabled, See [Feature library Information](/feature-library/overview) for further details of whats enabled by default.
-   - envrionment properties will be automatically populated based on the deployed Flex configuration, including service and workflow SIDs.
+   - environment properties will be automatically populated based on the deployed Flex configuration, including service and workflow SIDs.
 See [override environment properties](/setup-guides/override-environment-properties) for information on how to influence this configuration.